-BlackBerry Torch sales are slow, according to one AT&T execAlex Wagner - Deputy Managing Editor, News Desk
+BlackBerry Torch sales are slow, according to one AT&T execAlex Wagner - Editorial Director of News and Content

 Research In Motion and AT&T teamed up to release the BlackBerry Torch a little under a month ago and, according to one AT&T executive, the device isn't selling quite as well as hoped.
 Speaking at the Mobile Future Forward conference, Fred Devereux, AT&T's President of Wireless Operations in the U.S. West, said that he was "surprised" that people weren't adopting the new device quickly, echoing news that we've heard about Torch sales in the past.
 Devereux continued, saying that there was "tremendous momentum" for Android.
 AT&T has since come out with a public statement, saying that it's "pleased with Torch sales so far."